Sameer292/CPP/Day-4-Control-structure/control_structure.md

 > In this program every statement is run sequentially one after another.

 ### 2.Selection control structure
 > This works according to the choice of the user.
-It gives a choice to select and according to the selection it executes the program.
+According to the selection it executes the program.

 > Conditions are put in these statements and the contitions are to be evaluated as either true or false i.e in boolean values.